varshanegi18/To-Do-Tkinter-App/README.md

 Want to make this app even better?
 Contributions are always welcome!

-> Fork the repo → Create a branch → Commit changes → Open a Pull Request ✅
+> Fork the repo → Create a branch → Commit changes → Open a Pull Request

----

-## ⭐ Show Some Love

-If you found this project helpful or inspiring, don’t forget to **star 🌟 the repo** and share it with others!

----

-Made with 💻 and ☕ by **Varsha Negi**# To-Do-Tkinter-App To-Do List desktop application built using Python's Tkinter library, This App offers real-time task management with a clean interface, task completion progress bar, hover effects, custom backgrounds, and a modern user experience.
-Perfect for beginners learning Tkinter or anyone seeking a lightweight personal task manager.